Susquehanna University: Student life

-Susquehanna University offers more than 150 student clubs and organizations, a variety of honor societies and professional organizations, and 13 Greek Life organizations, including 4 National Panhellenic Conference (NPC) Sororities, 1 National Pan-Hellenic Council (NPHC) sorority, 1 National Interfraternity Music Council fraternity for woman, 4 Interfraternity Council (IFC), 1 National Pan-Hellenic Council (NPHC)fraternity, 1 National Interfraternity Music Council fraternity and Alpha Phi Omega co-ed service fraternity.
+Susquehanna University offers more than 150 student clubs and organizations, a variety of honor societies and professional organizations, and 13 Greek organizations, including four National Panhellenic Conference sororities, one National Pan-Hellenic Council sorority, one National Interfraternity Music Council fraternity for women, four Interfraternity Council fraternities, one National Pan-Hellenic Council fraternity, one National Interfraternity Music Council fraternity, and the Alpha Phi Omega co-ed service fraternity.

 Traditions

 First-Year Students' Move In Day welcomes first-year students by sending team members to help carry new students' belongings into their dorm rooms.
 Many faculty and staff assist.

 Thanksgiving Dinner is held prior to students leaving for Thanksgiving vacation.
 Students are served a turkey dinner by faculty, staff, and the president.

 Christmas Candlelight Service is held in Weber Auditorium with songs, readings, and prayers.

-'Twas the Night Before Christmas sees students come to the campus center dressed in their pajamas and indulge in cookies and cocoa while enjoying a reading of the classic Christmas tale.

 Clubs and organizations

 Academic interest

 There are a variety of academic clubs and organizations in the fields of business, education, music, sciences, foreign languages, and communications.